Ivanperezp/VGA_ARDUINO-M-_FPGA-S-/README.md

 ## main.v

-This Verilog module integrates all Verilog files shown above: spiSlave.v, vram.v, vga_sync and top_vga in order to shown on the monitor the data sent from the Arduino (master)
+This Verilog module integrates all Verilog files shown above: spiSlave.v, vram.v, vga_sync and top_vga in order to show on the monitor the data sent from the Arduino (master)

 ```verilog
 //Module declaration and parameters